zxuqian/react-request-hook-client/README.md

 ### useRequest hook

-The `useRequest` hook takes the same props/arguments as Request component, and return the following object upon using:
+The `useRequest` hook takes the same props/arguments as Request component does, and returns the following object upon using:

 ```javascript
   const { loading, error, data, doRequest } = useRequest({url:, variables:, ...})